protectwise/troika/docs/index.md

 ## Troika Three.js Tools

-Over time, development of the Troika framework has produced certain tools and techniques that are generally useful for Three.js developent.
+Over time, development of the Troika framework has produced certain tools and techniques that are generally useful for Three.js development.
 It has become our goal to extract as many of these tools as possible from the Troika framework so they can be used in pure Three.js projects or within other frameworks like AFrame or react-three-fiber.

 Some of these tools include: